 I really want to play with you, do you want

 playtomorrow or at your special time, what would like to do?

 Keep the water inside the bath, thank you

 Use Role Play to show them how to be!

 Children love to dress up and play.
-Why don’t you use a role play party to help your children to practice what you want them to do differently?
+Why don’t you use a role-playing party?
+This may help your children practice what you want them to do differently?
 Make it fun, do a party invite for ” table manners” “getting out in the morning”, etc. Practice eating, sitting at the table ( bottoms on seats) Let it be fun!
 You could draw an invitation as I have below.

 I really hope you find this useful.
 Parenting is hard and we don’t have a manual to teach us.
 Remember, small habits count and yes it takes practice and thought.
 If you like this, do like my Facebook page and if you need help, contact me for a consultation.
 With Love Always Catherine